Impossible (game show): Gameplay

-With the exception of Round 2 (see below), all questions used on the show are multiple-choice with at least one answer each of three different types: correct, wrong or "impossible".
-The impossible answers cannot be correct and are distinguished by being inconsistent with the premise of the question.
-For example, if the question was "Which of these UK cities is the capital of Scotland?", the choices could be:
+With the exception of Round 2 (see below), all questions used on the show are multiple-choice with at least one answer each of three different types: right, wrong or "impossible".
+The impossible answers cannot possibly be right, and are distinguished by being inconsistent with the premise of the question.
+For example, if the question was "Which city in Scotland is its capital?", the choices could be: